gev26/clpbounds/README.md

 - **`CLP_lasso_appendix.py`**.
-  Implements the bounds estimator for $5 \cross 9$ case with two estimators (**LASSO, Ridge**), two covariate sets (**base, extended**), under KFold cross-fitting and GroupKFold cross-fitting by person, overall 8 specifications.
+  Implements the bounds estimator for $5 \times 9$ case with two estimators (**LASSO, Ridge**), two covariate sets (**base, extended**), under KFold cross-fitting and GroupKFold cross-fitting by person, overall 8 specifications.
 This replicates **Table B.2** in the Appendix.